andykang2000-hub/F1-Tire-Compound-Classifier-2023-Bahrain-GP/README.md

 ## Overview

 This project builds a machine learning classifier that predicts which tire compound an F1 driver is running — **without being told directly** — using only lap telemetry behavior.
-It then adds two genuine value-add features: **prediction confidence intervals** and a **stint life predictor** that estimates how many laps a rival has remaining in their current stint.
+I added two extra features: **prediction confidence intervals** and a **tire life predictor** that estimates how many laps a rival has remaining in their current stint.

-F1 teams can observe their own tire data but **cannot directly observe rival tire age, compound, or remaining stint life** during a race — unless a pit stop happens visibly.
-A model that infers compound from publicly-visible lap time behavior is genuinely novel.
-The stint life predictor (±2 laps for SOFT, ±4 laps for HARD) gives strategy engineers an intelligence advantage in three scenarios: undercut timing, overcut decisions, and safety car window assessment.
+F1 teams can observe their own tire data but **cannot directly observe rival tire age, compound, or remaining Tire Useful Life(RUL)** during a race — unless a pit stop happens visibly.
+Here, we aimed to build a model that infers compound from publicly-visible lap time behavior.
+The tire life predictor (±2 laps for SOFT, ±4 laps for HARD) gives strategy engineers an intelligence advantage in three scenarios: undercut timing, overcut decisions, and safety car window assessment.

 The model is trained on one race.
 Different circuits, ambient temperatures, and tire allocation strategies will affect generalization.
 Multi-race training data is needed for production use.